hajieew/holbertonschool-simple_shell/README.md

 Simple Shell
-Simple Shell is a simple UNIX command interpreter written in C.
+Simple Shell is a  UNIX command interpreter written in C.